 15. If I don’t use my car seat on board, is there any where to stow it?

 No. The vast majority of car seats are too big to fit in airplane overhead bins.
 There is also not another storage space big enough on board to stow them.
 You either need to be prepared to use your car seat on board the entire time or check it ahead of time, either at the ticket counter or the gate.

-One of the very few exceptions to this rule is the new WAYB Pico car seat for kids ages 2-5 that folds small enough to fit in an overhead bin.
+One of the very few exceptions to this rule is the new WAYB Pico car seat for kids ages 2-5.
+The Pico folds small enough to fit in an overhead bin!
 Check out my full WAYB Pico review to see if this seat is right for you.